merzann/v2_creative_spark_images_photography_shop/README.md

 The Creative Spark Images logo is more than just a visual mark — it's a reflection of the soul behind the lens.
 The sketched figure of a woman holding a camera isn't just any figure; it's a stylized self-portrait — a symbolic representation of the creator herself.

-With flowing hair and a quiet, focused gaze, the woman in the logo captures the meditative stillness that defines much of Annika’s photography.
+With flowing hair and a quiet, focused gaze, the woman in the logo captures the meditative stillness that defines much of my photography.
 The camera in hand is both a tool and a metaphor — a means of connection, presence, and storytelling.
 This artistic sketch bridges the digital and natural worlds, just as Creative Spark Images blends technology with emotion and intention.

 The elegant, handwritten-style typography of Creative Spark Images mirrors the thoughtful and creative nature of the work — soft, expressive, and inviting.
 It evokes a personal signature, reminding viewers that this isn’t just a brand — it’s an extension of a lived artistic journey.

 Everything about the logo — from its monochrome simplicity to the organic curves — echoes the brand's core philosophy: to create a space that feels both curated and deeply human.
-It's a gentle nod to the artist behind the scenes, her relationship with nature, and the quiet beauty she captures through the lens.
+It's a gentle nod to the artist behind the scenes, her relationship with nature, and the quiet beauty captured through the lens.

 This logo is not just a visual identity — it's a moment, a mood, and a mirror of the artist's spirit.
 It invites the viewer into a world where photography becomes more than images — it becomes experience, reflection, and connection.